matheuspessole/ChickenSC/README.md

 #### Security Notice
 ChickenSC is an open-source project without a proprietary digital certificate.
 Due to this, the operating system may impose preventive restrictions during execution or removal.

----

-### ⚠️ Uninstallation Information

-As an open-source software without digital certification, Windows may restrict automatic uninstallation.
-If an error occurs, locate the program folder, run the "unins000.exe" file, or delete the directory manually to complete the removal process.